 Pets frequently develop lumps and bumps.
 Most of the time these growths are completely normal, but sometimes they can lead to additional complications.
 If you notice any bumps on your pet, point them out to your veterinarian and have them examine the spot.
 Your vet might decide that the growth is not harmful, or they may order additional tests.
 Growths, both under or above the skin, are worth investigating.

 What is the Latest in Pest Control for My Pet?

 Pests, such as fleas, ticks and worms, can wreak havoc on your pet’s health.
 It is very important that you remain diligent about preventing these infestations.
 When you bring your pet to their annual well check, ask your vet about the latest in pest control.
 Make sure that there have been no recalls on medications and inquire about improvements that could benefit your animal friend.

-For more information and to make sure you have a full list of questions to ask the vet on your next visit, visit our pet services page or contact a representative at All Animals Veterinary Hospital today.
+For more information and to make sure you have a full list of questions to ask the vet on your next visit, contact a representative at All Animals Veterinary Hospital today.